TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 42/Isaiah 42.11.md

 ---

-Let the wilderness and the cities thereof lift up [their voice], the villages that Kedar doth inhabit; let the inhabitants of Sela sing, let them shout from the top of the mountains.
+Let the wilderness and its cities raise their voices, with the villages that Kedar inhabits.
+Let the inhabitants of Sela sing.
+Let them shout from the top of the mountains!